Multigrade Neural Network Approximation: Proof of Theorem

 \subsection{Proof strategy}

-We summarize here the proof strategy for Theorem~\ref{thm:main:mgdl:one:op} and outline the construction that leads to the desired one-step contraction.
-Given a target function \(g\) and a prescribed proportion parameter \(\varepsilon \in (0,1)\), the argument proceeds through the following three conceptual steps.
+We summarize here the proof strategy for Theorem~\ref{thm:main:mgdl:one:op} and outline the construction that leads to the desired one-step contraction. \begin{colorenv}[blue] Our construction relies on separating the positive and negative contributions of a function and controlling them via suitable operators.
+For this reason, we begin by fixing notation for the positive and negative parts of a function.